krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 table entries would be concentrated in the first sub-range [1, M].

 To track blocked streams, an ordered map (e.g. multi-map) from `Depends Index` values to streams can be used.
-Whenever the decoder processs a header block, it can drain any members of the blockeds streams map that have `Depends Index <= M` where `[1,M]` is the first member of the added- entries sub-ranges set.
+Whenever the decoder processes a header block, it can drain any members of the blocked streams map that have `Depends Index <= M` where `[1,M]` is the first member of the added- entries sub-ranges set.
 Again, the complexity of operations would be at most O(log N), N being the number of concurrently blocked streams.